 Density predicted by both alpha functions shows close agreement with the NIST dataset under high-temperature and low-pressure conditions, where oxygen is in the gaseous state and the EOS is relatively insensitive to the magnitude of the alpha value.
 Gaseous oxygen has low density and large molar volume, which leads to a much smaller attractive pressure compared to the repulsive pressure, since the attractive pressure in the PR EOS is inversely proportional to the square of the molar volume.
 The alpha value difference between the Soave function and semi-parametric function causes negligible error due to the insignificant contribution of the attractive pressure to the PR EOS.
 When the attractive pressure approaches zero, the PR EOS approaches ideal-gas behavior.

 At subcritical pressure, both alpha functions capture the position of the liquid-gas interface accurately.
 The semi-parametric function provides much better density estimation of saturated liquid than the Soave function.
 At supercritical pressure, however, the Soave function outperforms the semi-parametric function for oxygen in the estimation of density in the transition region.
-This may be explained by the abnormal change of alpha values in the zoomed-in view shown in Fig. 6.
-The uncertainty in this region is relatively high.
-A small change in pressure can cause a large fluctuation in alpha and density.
+This may be explained by the marked change of alpha values compared with the training data in Fig.6.
+The change in pressure cause a fluctuation in alpha and density.
+Relatively large error shows up when pressure is much larger than that in training data.
 This suggests the impact of pressure on the accurate estimation of density in the transition region, which is included in Model 3 and discussed in the next section.